CanYouSee picoCTF 2024 Solution

 A quick pipeline can isolate the Attribution URL value, strip whitespace, and hand the text to base64 -d.
 The decoded output is the entire flag.

-exiftool ukn_reality.jpg | grep "Attribution URL" | cut -d":" -f2 | tr -d " " | base64 -d
+exiftool ukn_reality.jpg | grep "Attribution URL" | cut -d":" -f2- | tr -d " " | base64 -d

 Learn more

-This command demonstrates the Unix philosophy of chaining small tools with pipes (|) to accomplish complex text processing.
-Each stage has a single responsibility: grep finds the line, cut extracts the value after the colon, tr -d " " removes whitespace, and base64 -d decodes the result.
+The pipeline chains small Unix tools, each with a single responsibility: grep finds the line, cut -d":" -f2- takes everything after the first colon, tr -d " " strips whitespace, and base64 -d decodes the result.

 Flag